 Owning and managing a property may be quite time-consuming; being a landlord is not for the weak of heart.
 Fear not, as an investor you have a lot of hands-off alternatives to receive rental revenue.
 Two of these choices are crowd investing on Republic, which seeks to seize real estate growth opportunities through thematic investing techniques, and investing in Real Estate Investment Trusts (REITs) that manage rental units.
 Another choice would be to delegate all the hard work to a property manager or property management company.
 You can benefit from real estate cash flow without doing the labour if you invest in businesses or trusts that manage investment properties.

-Revenue from products or services that are distinct from or improve upon a company’s primary services or product lines is known as ancillary revenue.
-Ancillary income is defined as the money produced by a business that is not from its primary goods and services.
+Ancillary revenue refers to the income a company earns from products or services that differ from or enhance its main services or product lines.
+We define ancillary income as the revenue a business generates outside its primary goods and services.

 Here are some instances of business ventures that could result in investor returns: